 Pfizer (PFE) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the drugmaker had gained 5.55% over the past month.
-This has outpaced the Medical sector's gain of 2.85% and the S&P 500's gain of 3.92% in that time.
+Heading into today, shares of the drugmaker had gained 9.06% over the past month, outpacing the Medical sector's gain of 4.71% and the S&P 500's gain of 3.73% in that time.

-Wall Street will be looking for positivity from PFE as it approaches its next earnings report date.
-This is expected to be July 28, 2020.
+PFE will be looking to display strength as it nears its next earnings release, which is expected to be July 28, 2020.
 The company is expected to report EPS of $0.64, down 20% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $11.94 billion, down 10.01% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.88 per share and revenue of $48.85 billion, which would represent changes of -2.37% and -5.61%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.88 per share and revenue of $48.85 billion.
+These totals would mark changes of -2.37% and -5.61%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for PFE.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors might also notice recent changes to analyst estimates for PFE.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Also, we should mention that PFE has a PEG ratio of 2.75.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Large Cap Pharmaceuticals was holding an average PEG ratio of 2.13 at yesterday's closing price.
+Investors should also note that PFE has a PEG ratio of 2.83 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Large Cap Pharmaceuticals was holding an average PEG ratio of 2.21 at yesterday's closing price.

 Click to get this free report